-- You're looking to heal quickly and want to boost the natural power of pain relief and healing in your body.
+- You're looking to heal quickly from your soft tissue injury and want to boost the natural power of pain relief and healing in your body.

 - You don't want to repeatedly pay the cost (both from your wallet and time needed for long-term healing) of injections, medications, hospital visits or surgery.

 - You want to decrease your risk of worsening your injury, causing pain, sprains, strains, pulls, spasms or tears to your muscle.

 - You want to control your own treatment and healing at home, on your own time.

 - You're looking for a tried, tested, and true method of healing that's been used for centuries and has worked for countless other muscle pain sufferers.